Satori Cloud

 Does this replace my existing website?

 Not necessarily.
-The first version is best thought of as a publishing layer for docs, help content, release notes, and public resources that already live in Confluence.
+The first version is best thought of as a publishing layer for docs, help content, release notes, and resources that already live in Confluence.

 Is Satori Cloud available now?